treeverse/lakeFS/docs/security/external-principals-aws.md

 ---
 title: Login to lakeFS with AWS IAM Roles
 description: This section covers how to authenticate to lakeFS using AWS IAM.
-grand_parent: Reference
 parent: Security
 redirect_from:
   - /reference/external-principals-aws.html
 ---

 # Authenticate to lakeFS with AWS IAM Roles
 {: .d-inline-block }
-<a style="color: white;" href="#sso-for-lakefs-enterprise">lakeFS Enterprise</a>
+lakeFS Cloud
+{: .label .label-green }

+lakeFS Enterprise
 {: .label .label-purple }

 {: .note}
 > External principals API is available for lakeFS Enterprise.
-If you're using the open-source version you can check the [pluggable APIs](https://docs.lakefs.io/reference/security/rbac.html#pluggable-authentication-and-authorization).
+If you're using the open-source version you can check the [pluggable APIs](https://docs.lakefs.io/security/rbac.html#pluggable-authentication-and-authorization).

 {% include toc.html %}